Ask Experts Questions for FREE Help!

 There's a pretty cool site that you may or may not be aware of - http://www.auditmypc.com/

 Have a look and see if it helps.
-I found it pretty ok for some stuff and as a good start before trying more technical sites etc. There are a few different scans it can perform including a full on port scan, anti-virus scan and a firewall checker.
+I found it pretty OK for some stuff and as a good start before trying more technical sites etc. There are a few different scans it can perform including a full on port scan, anti-virus scan and a firewall checker.

 Incidentally, I failed to mention before - some ISP's use a cache server to serve you your web pages and some of these online scanners will not pick up your IP address, only the IP of the cache server.
 Check that the IP being scanned is yours...

-Thread Tools Search this Thread
+Question Tools Search this Question

-Search this Thread:
+Search this Question:

 Advanced Search

-Am i paranoid?
-Any advice welcome
+Am I paranoid?
+Any advice welcome [ 7 Answers ]

-Need reassurance, I am so paranoid.
+Need reassurance, I am so paranoid. [ 11 Answers ]